connorn-dev/connorn-dev/README.md

 ### <div align="center">Hello, my name is Connor Narowetz.</div>

-- 🏫 Student at the University of Hawaiʻi at Mānoa studying Computer Science
+🏫 Student at the University of Hawaiʻi at Mānoa studying Computer Science

-- ⚒️ Currently building an integration between  [➡️ Notion & Plaid API's ⬅️](https://github.com/connorn-dev/notion-plaid-integration.git)

-- 🌐 You can find my portfolio & personal website at [➡️ connorn.dev ⬅️](https://connorn.dev)

 <br/>